topfreegames/podium/docs/hosting.md

 * `PODIUM_SENTRY_URL` - If you have a [sentry server](https://docs.getsentry.com/hosted/) you can use this variable to specify your project's URL to send errors to;
 * `PODIUM_BASICAUTH_USERNAME` - If you specify this key, Podium will be configured to use basic auth with this user;
 * `PODIUM_BASICAUTH_PASSWORD` - If you specify `BASICAUTH_USERNAME`, Podium will be configured to use basic auth with this password.
+* `DD_AGENT_HOST` - If you have a [statsd datadog daemon](https://docs.datadoghq.com/developers/dogstatsd/), Podium will publish metrics to the given host at a certain port.
+Ex.: `localhost`.
-* `PODIUM_EXTENSIONS_DOGSTATSD_HOST` - If you have a [statsd datadog daemon](https://docs.datadoghq.com/developers/dogstatsd/), Podium will publish metrics to the given host at a certain port.
-Ex. localhost:8125
+* `DD_DOGSTATSD_PORT` - If you have a [statsd datadog daemon](https://docs.datadoghq.com/developers/dogstatsd/), Podium will publish metrics to the given host at a certain port.
+Ex.: `8125`.
+Default: `8125`.
-]* `PODIUM_EXTENSIONS_DOGSTATSD_RATE` - If you have a [statsd daemon](https://docs.datadoghq.com/developers/dogstatsd/), Podium will export metrics to the deamon at the given rate
+* `PODIUM_EXTENSIONS_DOGSTATSD_RATE` - If you have a [statsd daemon](https://docs.datadoghq.com/developers/dogstatsd/), Podium will export metrics to the deamon at the given rate
 * `PODIUM_EXTENSIONS_DOGSTATSD_TAGS_PREFIX` - If you have a [statsd daemon](https://docs.datadoghq.com/developers/dogstatsd/), you may set a prefix to every tag sent to the daemon

+	{"DD_ENTITY_ID", "dd.internal.entity_id"}, // Client-side entity ID injection for container tagging.
+	{"DD_ENV", "env"},                         // The name of the env in which the service runs.
+	{"DD_SERVICE", "service"},                 // The name of the running service.
+	{"DD_VERSION", "version"},

 ## Binaries